What to Do When You Have Wet Drywall

 Water Extraction from ServiceMaster EMT

-At ServiceMaster EMT, we can provide assistance for water damaged drywall through professional water extraction services in Southern California, all of Nevada and Mohave County, AZ.
+At ServiceMaster EMT, we can provide assistance for water damaged drywall through professional water extraction services in Southern California and Nevada.
 Regardless of the cause or amount of damage, we can help.

 Our professionals have the equipment and expertise needed to handle water extraction.
 We start by locating the source of the water, using fast-drying equipment to remove excess moisture.
 This will not only salvage damaged drywall, but prevent further damage or mold.